Equality is a key feature of democracy and influences all aspects of its functioning

 Joothan refers to scraps of food left on a plate, destined for the garbage or animals.
 India's untouchables have been forced to accept and eat joothan for centuries, and the word encapsulates the pain, humiliation, and poverty of a community forced to live at the bottom of India's social pyramid.

-Areas in which Human are treated not treated equally-
+Areas in which Humans are not treated equally-

 Does Equality Exist